google/skia/site/user/api/SkPaint_Reference.md

 When set, <a href="#SkPaint_Flags">Flags</a> <a href="#SkPaint_kLCDRenderText_Flag">kLCDRenderText Flag</a> takes advantage of the organization of <a href="#RGB">Color RGB</a> stripes that create a color, and relies on the small size of the stripe and visual perception to make the color fringing imperceptible.
-<a href="SkPaint_Reference#LCD_Text">LCD Text</a> can be enabled on devices that orient stripes horizontally or vertically, and that order
+<a href="#LCD_Text">LCD Text</a> can be enabled on devices that orient stripes horizontally or vertically, and that order
 the color components as <a href="#RGB">Color RGB</a> or <a href="#RBG">Color RBG</a>.

 <a name="SkPaint_isLCDRenderText"></a>